getgrav/grav-learn/pages/03.themes/04.twig-filters-functions/docs.md

 ### Grav Twig Filters

-Twig filters are applied to Twig variables by using the `|` character then the filter name.
+Twig filters are applied to Twig variables by using the `|` character followed by the filter name.
 Parameters can be passed in just like Twig functions using parenthesis.

 ##### Absolute URL